EmilianoLlanas/EmilianoLlanas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on indie videogame project
+- 🔭 I’m currently working as a dev in BBVA, in a data engineering project using Apache Spark and Scala
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Unreal Engine
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Totally into dinousaurs and classic history
+- ⚡ Fun fact: Best Top Laner and smokes main in LATAM

 ### My github stats: